 What do you imagine when you think about Italy? – delicious pizza and pasta, good coffee and passionate Italians talking with their hands.
 Perhaps you find it weird, but for me, apart from all those things, Italy brings to mind, washed laundry hanging from the windows.
 I’m pleased to say, I found all those things in Cinque Terre.
 So, the real Italian experience? – check!

 I hope that with all this knowledge you’re ready to book a flight.
-So, pack your swimsuit, practice your best Instagram pose, and once you’re there raise a glass of Aperol Spritz and enjoy your unforgettable Cinque Terre experience.
+So, bookmark my: “What is Cinque Terre – the ultimate guide” blog post, pack your swimsuit, practice your best Instagram pose, and once you’re there raise a glass of Aperol Spritz and enjoy your unforgettable Cinque Terre experience.